bcmichael/RNMR-Docs/docs/command/full_command.md

 `UNIT` sets the unit for a given domain. /FREQ, /TIME, and /UNKN select which domain to set the unit for. /DFLT is used to set the default unit for the selected domain.
 If no unit is specified RNMR will prompt for it with the current unit.

 Valid time domain units are USEC, MSEC, and SEC.
 Valid frequency domain units are HZ, kHz, MHz, and PPM.
+PPM cannot be the default frequency unit.
 ## UPDARV
 Update archive